miyoshi07/BackendAPI/README.md

 ## Stretch Goals by Rowel Libunao
+>### Sending Email Notification
+>>- Email notification will be received one successful registration and successful password update.
+>>- Note: `.env` file needs to be added for the SMTP configuration.
+See `.env.sample` file

 >### Product Review Module
 >> This module is to let user add their reviews and rating to the products they have ordered.